DavidGomezCabeza/CheShImP/README.md

   Toggle button to switch all the spectroscopic data to be shown in magnitude mode or the real part of the complex number which can then be phase corrected (more details in section 12).

   ### 12.- Phase (0 and 1) and base-line correction
-  This section handles the manual phase correction (order 0 and 1) and the automatic phase correction (only 0 implemented for now) and baseline correction.
+  This section handles the manual phase correction (order 0 and 1) and the automatic phase correction (order 0 and 1 by brut-force a cost function derived from the entropy minimisation algorithm shown in Reference 1) and baseline correction.
 First, the program will iterate over each voxel in the spectroscopic image, and automatically check if there is an echo phase in the FID, moving this fragment from the beginning to the end of the FID, removing artefact ripples in the Fourier transform.
 Then, it automatically selects a good phase 0 correction by selecting the one that maximises the sum of all the points in the spectra (penalising hence negative phases).
 All these operations can be found in the script processPhaseDat.m.
 Alternatively, users can select a specific voxel and use the slide bars to modify phase 0 (Ph.
 0) and phase 1 (Ph.
 1), also being able to select the pivot frequency (or in this case chemical shift) in the editable box at the bottom of the Ph.
 1 slider.
 For all phase corrections, the platform uses the formulation:
   $D * e^{i * (ph0 + ph1 * w)}$
 where $w$ refers to a specific frequency, and $D$ the spectroscopic data, and in the code is a vector computed as $(-pivot:-pivot+length(data))/length(data)$.

-Due to artefact ripples coming from phase 1 correction, users can press the ABL button for an automatic baseline correction using the Raman Spectrum Baseline Removal from Reference 1.
+Due to artefact ripples coming from phase 1 correction, users can press the ABL button for an automatic baseline correction using the Whittaker Smoother Baseline Removal from Reference 2.

   ### 13.- CSI Display and Voxel Selection